Doulas don’t empower people. There, I said it.

 When I was asked to speak at the 2017 ProDoula Speak Your Truth Conference I said I needed a few days to think about it.
-I needed to first write out an outline for the topic to see how I felt.
+I needed to first write out an outline of the topic to see how I felt.
 That was my past fear speaking.
 I recognized that very quickly and instead I sent Randy a message saying I’d do it.

 No outline, no need to think.
 I did it before, I can do it again.

 So we come full circle to the four cognitive elements of empowerment:

 - A sense of impact – I understand the sense of impact that my presentation this year will hold.

 - Meaningfulness – There is a deep desire for me to teach others now, it is meaningful to me.

 - Choice – The choice to speak has been made.

 - Competence – I have achieved this goal before, I will remember that when doubt or fear creep in.